 - presents proposals for the remuneration of the Chairman and the Chief Executive Officer, including the various components of compensation and benefits and for the remuneration of Board Committee members;

 - having examined the Chief Executive Officer’s indications, proposes general criteria for the compensation of Managers with strategic responsibilities, the annual and Long-Term incentive plans, including equity-based plans, sets performance objectives and assesses performance against them, thereby determining the variable awards due to Executive Directors pursuant to the implementation of the approved incentive plans.

 What are the aims of the Eni Remuneration Policy?

 The Eni Remuneration Policy is defined in accordance with the governance model adopted by the Company and with the recommendations of the Italian Corporate Governance Code, in order to attract, motivate and retain individuals of high professional and managerial standing and alignment of management interests with the primary goal of creating value for shareholders over the medium to long term.
-Eni’s Remuneration Policy contributes to achieving the Company’s mission and strategies by:
+Eni’s Remuneration Policy contributes to achieving the Company’s mission by:

 Are the shareholders involved in the approval of the Eni Remuneration Policy?